jmward01/lmplay/README.md

 lmp_plotstats
 ```
 That's it! it will download datasets and start training.
 Check `--help` for other options like device, mini-batch-size, etc etc.
+### Other training plans
+The training plan stuff is designed to allow training steps so you can progressively train against larger or more targeted data in a series of well defined steps.
+See --help for the list of available training plans or look in the code.
+You can even design your own and use a json file to define everything.
+The `full_v1` and `pretrain` plans take a -lot- of drive space since they have almost 0.3T tokens in them.
+These will take a long time to train even on a good GPU so only use these if you are really interested.
+I am using these larger datasets to see if I can get the 6 layer model to saturation and to see how actual large training does on the experiments.

 ## Contribution
 At the moment I am doing this mainly for myself but I am open to considering outside contributions, especially ones with GPU resources!